fboender/ansible-cmdb/README.md

     host5.example.com       Debian 6.0.10  192.168.57.1   1g   1
     db03.prod.local         Debian 6.0.10  192.168.58.3   0g   1
     zoltar.electricmonk.nl  Ubuntu 14.04   194.187.79.11  4g   2

+For interactive templates (`html_fancy` and friends), the `--columns` option merely hides the columns by default.
+It doesn't remote them from the output, unlike the `csv` and other static templates.
+If you want to exclude columns from `html_fancy` and friends, use the `--exclude-cols` option.
+It works the same as `--columns`.
+For example:

+    ansible-cmdb -t html_fancy_split \
+                 --exclude-cols mem_usage,swap_usage,disk_usage,physdisk_size \
+                 -i hosts \
+                 facts/

 ### Extending